Category: News

 I really enjoyed Wildwood with Steve as our guide – he was amazing.
 He knew loads about everything from mushrooms to atalatl throwing!
 The techniques that he showed us with collecting data on flora and fauna was really interesting and can definitely help some of us with our project ideas.
 I can’t wait to go back to Wildwood!

-Steve teaching Helen the best technique to throw the atalatl.
+Steve teaching Sophie the best technique to throw the atalatl.

 Whilst there are no plans currently to undertake a project on spear throwing, the activities of the day really got us to reflect on what we might do as projects moving forwards.
 Some are exploring the history of navigation and tools used 100 years ago vs today.
 Some are interested in animal behaviour and the impact of climate change.
 Others want to look at health and wellbeing whilst living on a boat.
 I can’t wait to see the results of what we discover and share this with everyone who supported us on this journey.